Learn Now – Enjoy Later

 - Information on flights is typically sent out 11 months prior to the cruise (when airline tickets go on sale), and will include important dates on our PreTour & PostTour options

-- Reservations for the PreTours & PostTours start about 5 months prior to the cruise, we’ll send out an email announcement.
+- Reservations for the PreTours & PostTours start about 4 months prior to the cruise, we’ll send out an email announcement.
+There’s availability for everyone registered for the cruise.

 An updated version of this list will arrive in the final 45 days prior to your event, for now here’s a standard list to get you started.